Back to Directory

 • Agriculture Safety

-Kent County 4-H is a very strong traditional community club program, home of the oldest continuous 4-H Club in Maryland; Kent Clover 4-H Calf Club which began in 1922.
-The Kent 4-H program provides a wide variety of in-school educational programs including for both public and independent schools including spring and fall outdoor education, entomology, bird, bat and other environmental science classes.
-Extension plans, organizes and teaches Outdoor Education farm tours for all Kent County 3rd grade public school students.
+The Kent 4-H program provides a wide variety of in-school educational programs for both public and independent schools.
 4-H also conducts out-of-school time workshops, classes, trainings, service projects, trips, and many other educational opportunities.
-Even though Kent is the smallest county in Maryland in both land and population, Kent County 4-H offers a wide variety of programs.
-However, there are several areas of special focus including environmental science, farm safety, animal science (dairy, dairy judging, livestock quality assurance, swine, showmanship, etc), volunteer development, youth leadership, citizenship, communication skills and community service.
-Kent County 4-H has one general interest community club and several special interest 4-H clubs in the areas of Shooting Sports (Shotgun, Rifle and Archery), Dairy, Dog, Rabbit & Small Pets, Horse and Nature.
-Kent County 4-H welcomes all youth and adults interested in a quality 4-H educational program.
+Kent 4-H provides a wide variety of programs including these areas of special focus: environmental science, farm safety, animal science (dairy, dairy judging, livestock quality assurance, swine, showmanship, small animals, dogs, etc.), volunteer development, youth leadership, career exploration and readiness, citizenship/civic education, character education, communication skills and community service.
+Kent County 4-H has general interest community clubs and several special interest 4-H clubs in the areas of Shooting Sports (Shotgun, Rifle and Archery), Dog, Rabbit & Small Pets and Horse & Pony.
+Kent County 4-H welcomes all youth and adults interested in a well rounded, quality 4-H educational program.